charanch17/first-project-on-nltk/README.md

 # first-project-on-nltk
+started learning ml..
-graphical representation of how the words got repeated in the given sentence or data
+ A simple example on graphical representation of how the words got repeated in the given sentence or data